 Ventilate attics, crawlspaces, and basements to prevent termites from getting comfortable.

-Get a Free Termite Inspection
+Get a Thorough Termite Inspection

 Termite control prevention starts with taking action.
-One of the easiest ways you can take action is by getting a free termite inspection on a regular basis.
+One of the easiest ways you can take action is by getting a termite inspection on a regular basis.
 One area that is a hotbed for termites is your foundation.
 Inspect this area regularly to catch them before they become a serious issue.

-Free Termite Inspections & Advanced Termite Control Prevention
+Professional Termite Inspections & Advanced Termite Control Prevention

 Even with your best efforts to deter these precocious beasts, you can still find yourself face-to-face with a destructive termite problem.
 The fact that they live deep underground and must be completely eliminated coupled with the fact that they have built up resistance to many of the over-the-counter treatments, make them hard to eradicate on your own.